Halloween in Italy: 10 ideas and 10 places to celebrate Halloween in an original way.

 In addition, there is a little story going around the streets of Little Italy in New York that sees the symbolism of the holiday competing between two products of the earth: the pumpkin and the turnip.
 Using pumpkins for Halloween was an Italian idea.
 An Italian emigrant suggested it to Irish emigrants who continued to celebrate by carving turnips: pumpkins were much easier to cut and full of seeds, full of symbolism and representing life reborn after death and the end of the cold season!
 That said, does it make sense to celebrate Halloween in Italy?
 If your answer is yes, here are the "most terrifying" ideas chosen for you by Visit Italy!

 In this town we call home, everyone hails to the pumpkin song!

-10. In search of monsters in the Park of Bomarzo (Lazio)
+10. Halloween in Italy: in search of monsters in the Park of Bomarzo (Lazio)

 The Park of Bomarzo or Sacred Wood of Bomarzo is a natural park in the province of Viterbo, also known as the Monster Park.
 Inside there are giant stone sculptures depicting monsters, mythological animals and gods: a path to immerse yourself in magic.